vmware-tanzu-labs/educates-training-platform/docs/workshop-content/building-an-image.rst

 * https://quay.io/repository/eduk8s/conda-environment?tab=tags

-The version tags for all custom images follow the CalVer format of ``YYMMDD.MICRO`` where ``MICRO`` is the short SHA-1 git repository reference of the commit the tag is against.
+The version tags for the images created by the build system follow the CalVer format of ``YYMMDD.HHMMSS.MICRO`` where ``MICRO`` is the short SHA-1 git repository reference of the commit the tag is against.

 Container run as random user ID
 -------------------------------